 - Invitations: Send invites that double as "tickets" that can be collected as guests arrive.

 - Seating: Pepper your lawn with blankets, pillows, poufs, and a few low-back beach chairs for comfy seating options.
-(This is when you're going to want to break out that Pouch Couch!)
 If you're feeling especially creative, build "cars" out of cardboard boxes so that the littlest movie-goers can have a drive-in experience.

 - Decorations: Hang paper lanterns from the trees or string up twinkly lights to illuminate walkways.

 - Accessories: Hand out festive glow necklaces and bracelets to the kiddos to help them navigate in the dark.
 Put out some potted citronella plants and have natural bug repellent on hand in case mosquitoes try to crash your party.